 This website features a fortification of sorts, as it grants client-side encryption for your texts.
 This creates a safer environment, especially for those who’re dealing with sensitive data.
 ZeroBin proffers you the kind of protection wherein the site itself has no knowledge whatsoever of the content of your shared text snippets.
-You can be rest assured that you data will be protected even in case of server breach or seizure.
-It features a size limiting of 2MB per paste, and boasts of a function that’s able to encrypt/decrypt your data in the browser using 256 bits AES.
+You can rest assured that your data will be protected even in case of a server breach or seizure.
+It features a size limiting of 2MB per paste and boasts of a function that’s able to encrypt/decrypt your data in the browser using 256 bits AES.

 Snipt basically offers long-term memory for coders.
 It can be employed for managing code snippets or portions of code which can be reused by you or by others.
 Once you create an account on the website, you are free to utilize it to upload your code and store it there for future access.
 It is most useful during the writing of codes that are difficult to concoct from scratch.
 Besides, its homepage is flooded with a variety of already-created codes that can be browsed through and shared by all.
 A large community is there to support you on Snipt with their sample codes.

 Codepad is probably one of the simplest of the sites similar to Pastebin out there.
 It presents you with a straightforward webpage that kicks in a textbox, a checkbox for selecting languages and an option to make it private as well as to select whether to run the code or not.
 The languages it supports include C, C++, D, Haskell, Lua, OCaml, PHP, Perl, Plain Text, Python, Ruby, Scheme, and Tcl.
 You are allowed to make your own project pages on the site, letting you have a subdomain with its local history of recent pastes.